molinadavid/teslabox/README.md

   # To enable telegram notification, enter this
   Environment="TELEGRAM_ACCESS_TOKEN="

-  # To enable remote access, enter these
-  Environment="NGROK_AUTH_TOKEN="
-  # Choose the region closest to you (us, eu, ap, au, sa, jp or in)
-  Environment="NGROK_REGION=us"

-  # To enable remote admin access, enter password
-  Environment="ADMIN_PASSWORD="

-  # To enable remote public (stream-only) access, enter password (this mustn't be the same as the admin password)
-  Environment="PUBLIC_PASSWORD="

-  # For paid Ngrok accounts, enter your custom domain ("you.example.com") or subdomain ("you" for you.ngrok.io)
-  Environment="ADMIN_HOST="

   # If your run other projects, like Tesla Android, change the port number to avoid conflict
   Environment="ADMIN_PORT=80"